What Exercise Should I be doing now im a Mum?

 Your mobility, your bone health and living a life without stiffness, aches and pains depends on your ability to move and exercise.
 If you have had your kids, you are 35+ and are struggling to exercise, you may need oestrogen and testosterone hormone replacement to get back moving like you did in your 20s and 30s.
 Not being physically or mentally able to exercise, when you were able to do it daily when you were a bit younger may be a sign your hormones just need topping up!
 It may take 1-2 years of hormone replacement to get back to your old self of daily exercising, as it takes time for hormones to build up on the body and settle.

 If you have a family history of osteoporosis or osteopenia talk to your doctor as it is worth exploring the area of using hormone replacement therapy also as oestrogen and testosterone are one the most important hormones for laying down new bone, as well as vitamin D, magnesium, phosphorus, potassium not just the mineral calcium.
-Calcium comes from oats, broccoli ect and not just milk and cheese.
+Calcium comes from oats, broccoli etc and not just milk and cheese.
 Look up sources of these minerals online and eat for bone health, aswell as take the hormones if you need them.
-In my opinion every woman and man over 35 needs HRT for prevention of cholesterol, heart disease, diabetes, dementia, osteoporosis.
+Few in Ireland need calcium supplements as the irish diet has plenty already.
+Calcium tablets are difficult to digest and are now being linked to atherosclerosis.
+Vitamin D is a hormone not a vitamin and is best got from sun exposure not supplements and eating foods like mushrooms, sardines and fortified milk like avonmore.
+In my opinion every woman and man over 35 will still benefit from a little bit of HRT for prevention of cholesterol, heart disease, diabetes, dementia, osteoporosis as it slows down the bodies aging process.

 Addressing any pelvic floor issues and poor posture is useful to optimize your health-so work with a female physiotherapist.

-Traditional cardio exercises are highly ineffective for fat burning and strength training after age 35.
+Traditional cardio exercises are highly ineffective for fat burning and strength training is recommended after age 35.

 Weight bearing exercises are necessary to improve our bone density.
 Swimming is not weight bearing.
 We need to be doing exercises like walking, running, tennis, handball, golf.
 Exercises like doing 10-20 jump squats or high jumps with light weights off the ground is great for building up strong bones.

-For me exercising is as important as eating, and now I am established on HRT I am physically able to exercise everyday, all year round ,ike i did in my 20s.
-Usually this means swimming, walking, weight lifting in the gym.
+For me exercising is as important as eating, and now I am established on HRT I am back to my old self being physically and mentally able to exercise everyday, all year round, like i did in my 20s.
+Usually this means swimming, walking, weight lifting in the gym or in my living room.
 I rotate these 3 activities every week, back to back.
-Flower picking, gardening or walking the beach with dog or walking woods with my kids is what I do on my NEAT or non-heavy exercising days.
+Flower or fruit picking, gardening or walking the beach with dog or walking woods with my kids is what I do on my NEAT or non-heavy exercising days.

 Fiona